Kmer-File-Format/kff-tools/README.md

   kff-tools split -i to_split.kff -o split_dir/
 ```

+Remaining work: The outdir must be created if not exists.

 ## kff-tools merge

-Merge a set of kff files into only one.
+Merge a list of kff files into only one.

 code status: TODO